jansroka/dotfiles-osx-sonoma/README.md

-# Archive Repository

-This repo served me well for the brief time I used OSX Ventura in 2023.
-But since I have moved on from OSX Ventura to OSX Sonoma in October 2023, this repo is now archived.
-This archived state is a snapshot of the repo as it was when I last used it.
-It is not maintained anymore.

-Last used version of OSX Ventura, that I used with these dotfiles, was 13.6 (released on Sep 21, 2023).

-My current dotfiles are located at [https://github.com/jansroka/dotfiles](https://github.com/jansroka/dotfiles).

-Original README.md follows below.

 # dotfiles
-These are my dotfiles for OSX Ventura.
+These are my dotfiles for OSX Sonoma.
 There are many like them, but these ones are mine.

 ## Features
 - super simple setup